Thomas Grey, 1st Marquess of Dorset1

 M, #107566, b.
 13 October 1381, d.
 13 October 1415

-Sir Thomas Fitzalan, 12th Earl of Arundel was born on 13 October 1381.1 He was the son of Sir Richard FitzAlan, 11th Earl of Arundel and Elizabeth de Bohun.2,1 He married Beatrice de Aviz, daughter of João I de Aviz, Rei de Portugal and Inez Perez, on 26 November 1405 at Lambeth, London, England, in the presence of the court.
-He died on 13 October 1415 at age 34 at Arundel Castle, Arundel, Sussex, England, from dysentery, without legitimate issue.3
+Thomas Fitzalan, 5th/12th Earl of Arundel was born on 13 October 1381.1 He was the son of Richard FitzAlan, 4th/11th Earl of Arundel and Lady Elizabeth de Bohun.2,1 He married Beatrice de Aviz, daughter of João I de Aviz, Rei de Portugal and Inez Perez, on 26 November 1405 at Lambeth, London, EnglandG, in the presence of the court.3 He died on 13 October 1415 at age 34 at Arundel Castle, Arundel, Sussex, EnglandG, from dysentery, without legitimate issue.4

-Sir Thomas Fitzalan, 12th Earl of Arundel gained the title of 5th Earl of Arundel.4 He was ward for some time to John Holand, Duke of Exeter, by whom he was harshly treated, but managed to escape to the Continent, and joined his uncle, Thomas, the deposed Archbishop of Canterbury, with whom he lived in great poverty.1 Circa 4 July 1399 he landed in England, with Henry, Duke of Lancaster (afterwards King Henry IV).1 He was invested as a Knight, Order of the Bath (K.B.) on 12 October 1399.1 He was invested as a Knight, Order of the Garter (K.G.) in 1400.3 In 1400 he defeated the insurgent nobles, when his former guardian, John Holand, was captured and executed.3 He succeeded to the title of 12th Earl of Arundel [E., c.
-1138] in October 1400, after his father's attainder was reversed.1 He fought in the wars against the Welsh between 1401 and 1405.3 He fought in the campaign against the rebellious Archbishop Scrope in 1405.3 He fought in the war against the French in 1411.3 He held the office of Warden of the Cinque Ports on 21 March 1412/13.3 He held the office of High Treasurer on 21 March 1412/13.3 He fought in the taking of Harfleur in 1415.3
+He was ward for some time to John Holand, Duke of Exeter, by whom he was harshly treated, but managed to escape to the Continent, and joined his uncle, Thomas, the deposed Archbishop of Canterbury, with whom he lived in great poverty.1 Circa 4 July 1399 he landed in England, with Henry, Duke of Lancaster (afterwards King Henry IV.)1 He was appointed Knight, Order of the Bath (K.B.) on 12 October 1399.1 In 1400 he defeated the insurgent nobles, when his former guardian, John Holand, was captured and executed.4 He was appointed Knight, Order of the Garter (K.G.) in 1400.4 He succeeded as the 12th Earl of Arundel [E., c.
+1138] in October 1400, after his father's attainder was reversed.1 He succeeded as the 5th Earl of Arundel [E., 1289] in October 1400.3 He succeeded as the 11th Earl of Surrey [E., 1088] in October 1400.5 He fought in the wars against the Welsh between 1401 and 1405.4 He fought in the campaign against the rebellious Archbishop Scrope in 1405.4 He fought in the war against the French in 1411.4 He held the office of Warden of the Cinque Ports on 21 March 1412/13.4 He held the office of High Treasurer on 21 March 1412/13.4 He fought in the taking of Harfleur in 1415.4

-According to Gibbs, he was "a capable military man, but savage, revengeful, and self-seeking."3
+According to Gibbs, he was "a capable military man, but savage, revengeful, and self-seeking."4 He has an extensive biographical entry in the Dictionary of National Biography.6

 Citations